ingolia-lab/post-transcriptional-idrs/README.md

 gateFlow.R contains script used for gate settings for flow cytometry analysis.

-LightAttentionPredictor contains scripts to run model on sequence of interested.
+LightAttentionPredictor contains scripts to run model on sequence of interest.